Western Digital Raptor: History

 On February 10, 2003, Western Digital announced the first consumer 10,000 RPM hard drive, sold in 36 GB and 74 GB versions.

 On April 21, 2008, Western Digital announced the next generation of its 10,000 RPM SATA Raptor hard drive series.
 The new drives, called WD VelociRaptor, feature 300 GB capacity and 2.5-inch platters enclosed in the IcePack, a 3.5-inch mounting frame with a built-in heat sink.
 Western Digital claimed that the new drives were 35 percent faster than the previous generation Raptors.

 On April 6, 2010, Western Digital updated the VelociRaptor series.
-The drives contain up to three platters and a 600 GB total capacity, upgraded from the dual-platter 300 GB design of the prior flagship model.
+These drives contain up to three platters and a 600 GB total capacity, upgraded from the dual-platter 300 GB design of the prior flagship model.
 Western Digital claims the new models are 15 percent faster than the previous generation of VelociRaptors.

 On April 16, 2012, Western Digital updated the VelociRaptor series for the second time.
 The new drives contain up to three platters and a 1000 GB total capacity, upgraded from the triple-platter 600 GB design of the prior flagship model.
 It was the last generation of Raptor hard drives to be manufactured; Western Digital removed it from its product catalog in mid-2016, without any direct successor.

-Alongside VelociRaptor, Western Digital also produced S25, rebranded XE in May 2012, an SAS version of VelociRaptor.
+Alongside VelociRaptor, Western Digital also produced the S25, rebranded XE in May 2012, which is a SAS version of VelociRaptor.
 It was first launched on November 3, 2009 with capacities of 147 and 300 GB, which are similar to competing drives from other manufacturers.
 They were later expanded to 450 and 600 GB in January 2011, and to 900 GB in March 2012.
 XE was removed from Western Digital's product catalog before VelociRaptor, in March 2015.